CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 It stimulates intellectual growth, refines thoughts, builds credibility, and serves as a perpetual marketing engine.

 ## Conclusion: A Literary Odyssey
 I had a great time selling my book in-person and it helped get clients many years ago.
-It eventually got on Amazon Kindle.
+I eventually got it on Amazon Kindle and shared it with my audience as well.

 In conclusion, whether you’re a seasoned entrepreneur or a budding author, navigating the world of business writing can be daunting.
 But armed with the right strategies and a dose of perseverance, you can make a meaningful impact with your book.
 Remember, it’s not just about crafting words on a page; it’s about connecting with your audience, sharing valuable insights, and leaving a lasting impression.
 So embrace the journey, stay true to your vision, and let your entrepreneurial spirit guide you as you embark on this literary adventure.